KTH-Nek5000/KTH_Examples/pipe_STAT/README.md

 This example presents use of turbulence statistics tool.

 ## Usage:
-To run this example first create the mesh.
+To run this example first create the mesh using gmsh and gmsh2nek converter.
+To get it run gmsh - ./turbPipe.geo' and next execute gmsh2nek.
+There is one periodic boundary  pair consiting of bc 1 and 2.
+The translation vector is (0, 0, 8.16667).
 Next generate map file with use of genmap.
 Finally adjust include file STATD choosing between time average only and time-space average, compile the executable using 'compile_script' and perform tests.

 ## Tool list:
 * [frame](https://kth-nek5000.github.io/KTH_Framework/group__frame.html) - backbone of the toolbox